sagalpreet/ASCII-ART/README.md

 *Advise: Make sure any significant contributions that include a new feature and donot fit the current architecture should be implemented as a class module and imported in the required existing file.*

 ```
-Just a small preview of an output with very less height and width:
+Just a small preview of an output with very less height and width (Python Logo) :

 @@@@@@@@@@@@@@@@@@@%%##**###%@@@@@@@@@@@@@@@@@@@@@
 @@@@@@@@@@@@@@@%*+=============+#@@@@@@@@@@@@@@@@@